i-VRESSE/haddock3-webapp/README.md

 (Stores data in a Docker volume)
 (You can get a psql shell with `npm run psql:dev`)
 (On CTRL-C the database is stopped.
-To remove container and volume use `docker compose `)
+To remove container and volume use `npm run docker:devrm`)

 The database can be initialized with